Is this program only for students who hold a degree in Sociology?

 The COS Graduate Services site has complied the most commonly used graduate forms.View the Forms

-Once the committee has been constituted, you must complete a Thesis/Dissertation Advisory Form.
+Once the committee has been constituted, you must email the names of your chosen members to email@example.com.
 The committee must be approved before students can defend their thesis/dissertation proposal.

 Master’s students may not enroll in thesis hours before their committees are approved and doctoral students may not enroll in dissertation hours until the committee is approved by the College of Sciences and College of Graduate Studies, and the dissertation proposal has been successfully defended.

-If the student passes the formal defense of the thesis/dissertation, the committee signs the Thesis/Dissertation Approval Form, which is required for graduation.
+If the student passes the formal defense of the thesis/dissertation, and have met all other degree requirements, the student is eligible to graduate.

 What is the dissertation process?